 Brad has a broad commercial litigation practice including motor vehicle collision litigation.
 Brad takes direct briefs from corporate and in house counsel.

 Brad previously served on the Board of Management of the Dandenong Basketball Association for six years and on the Board of the Casey Cardinia Community Legal Service for a decade including six years as Vice President.
 He was also selected as an inaugural participant in the John Bertrand Leadership Series.

 Academic Position / Published Articles:

-In 2013, Brad completed a Master of Business at Monash University with prizes in Business Ethics in a Global Environment and Leadership postgraduate units.
+- Completed a Master of Business at Monash University in 2013 with prizes in Business Ethics in a Global Environment and Leadership postgraduate units.

 Fitzroy Football Club Ltd v Brisbane Bears – Fitzroy Football Club Ltd [Supreme Court of Victoria – 2009 to 2010] appeared for the Fitzroy Football Club, being led by David O’Callaghan SC, in proceedings concerning the use of the “paw on the ball lion” logo.